fbpx

 1. Education

-Admission requirements, course certifications, research grants.
+Admission requirements, course certifications, and research grants.
 The list of processes is never ending in the education sector.
 Thank God for BPM!

 The amount of paperwork one handles in the legal department is astounding.
-The manual process is quite tedious from handling contracts to reviewing them and ensuring everything is on track.
+The manual process is quite tedious, from handling contracts to reviewing them and ensuring everything is on track.
 BPM definitely comes to the rescue.

 3. Insurance